researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/INSTALL.md

 ### Build Guide

 Before build, make sure that the path to the d8 compiler of the Android SDK exists in the `PATH` environment variable, which is normally at `[SDK_LOCATION]/build-tools/29.0.3`.
-Try `XXXX` in bash to test if `PATH` is set correctly.
+Try `d8` in bash to test if `PATH` is set correctly.

+To build the artifact, we need to build two jar files, namely a controller jar named `ComboDroid.jar` and a client jar named `client.jar`.
+We provide a build script `build.sh` to build these two jars.
+We first introduce how to build with `build.sh` and then how to build without it.

+#### TL;DR (Build with `build.sh`)

 To build, at `ComboDroid` directory do: